alice-i-cecile/rust-variadics-background/src/implementation-proposals/template-proposal.md

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.
 - Corner cases are dissected by example.

+## Strengths

+What unique benefits does this approach have?

 ## Drawbacks